How does it work?

 How will winners be selected?

-- Clarity: Jargon should be explained, the goals of the lesson should be understandable with minimal background, and the submission should generally display empathy for people unfamiliar with the topic.
+- Clarity: Jargon should be explained, the goals of the lesson should be easy to understand with minimal background knowledge, and the presentation should show care for people who might be new to the topic.

-- Memorability: Something should make the piece easy to remember even several months later.
-Maybe it's the beauty of the presentation, the enthusiasm of the presenter, or the mind-blowingness of an aha moment.
+- Memorability: Something should make the piece stick with the audience, even months later, whether that's the beauty of the presentation, the enthusiasm of the presenter, or a mind-blowing "aha!" moment.